bencoveney/learning-assembly/projects/allocator/allocator.md

 ### Supporting Changes

 - [ ] Use SBRK rather than BRK to avoid duplicate initial syscalls.
-- [ ] Store a footer to support block merging.
+- [x] Store a footer to support block merging.

+### Clean Up

+- [ ] `%rcx` use is probably unreliable.
+- [ ] Header and footer writing could probably be consolidated.
+- [ ] Probably some local variable rearrangement is redundant.

 ## References